buganini/PUI/README.md

 # What is PUI
-PUI is a declarative UI framework with two-way data binding
+PUI is a declarative UI framework with two-way data binding.
+PUI doesn't do UI itself, it turns imperative UI libraries into declarative flavor with virtual DOM and aims to maintain interoperability.

 # Installation
 ```